jairogm/advice-generator/README.md

 ### What I learned

-Learned how to use fetch on vanilla Javascript, produ of myself here cuz I barely google naything regarding the fetch call and the DOM manipulation
+Learned how to use fetch on vanilla Javascript, I barely google nothing regarding the fetch call and the DOM manipulation

 ```js
 const getAdvice = () => {